Prince25/StockAlertBot/README.md

 <summary>Expand for important information</summary>

 If you plan to use low interval rates OR track several items from one store, it is highly recommended that you use proxies such as ones from [Webshare](https://www.webshare.io/) in the format `ip:port` for IP-based authentication or `username:password@ip:port`.<br>\
-**NOTE:** The following stores do not currently work with proxies due to them blocking some connections/headers which results in inconsistent connection: Argos, Best Buy, Costco, Gamestop and Tesco.
+**NOTE:** The following stores do not currently work with proxies due to them blocking some connections/headers which results in inconsistent connection: Argos, Best Buy, Gamestop and Tesco.
 Thus I thought it'd be best to take off proxy support for now until further research is done or an alternative way is found.
 </details>
 <br>